-CHS is currently awaiting approval for Higher Education Provider by Tertiary Education Quality and Standards Agency (TEQSA) and course accreditation by the same authority.
+CHS is a recognised and accredited Higher Education Provider by Tertiary Education Quality and Standards Agency (TEQSA) and course accreditation by the same authority.

 CHS will apply for accreditation with the Australasian College of Health Service Management (ACHSM) after recieving approval and accreditation from Tertiary Education Quality and Standards Agency (TEQSA).